All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-Are caffeine pills safe with GLP-1 drugs like Ozempic and Mounjaro?
-Our medical team explains dosing, side effects, and smart strategies for combining them.
+Are caffeine pills safe with GLP-1 drugs like Ozempic and Mounjaro? our editorial research team explains dosing, side effects, and smart strategies for combining them.

 Caffeine pills are safe with GLP-1 medications like semaglutide, tirzepatide, and liraglutide.
 The STEP trials with semaglutide reported nausea in 20-44% of participants, and caffeine can worsen these GI effects.
 Start with 100mg doses during your first 4-8 weeks of treatment when side effects peak across all GLP-1 drugs.